Luke Doucet: Solo career

 In 2010, Doucet released his album Steel City Trawler, also credited to Luke Doucet and the White Falcon.
-The album was produced by Andrew Sloan The album appeared on the !Earshot National Top 50 Chart.
+The album was produced by Andrew Sloan.
+The album appeared on the !Earshot National Top 50 Chart.
 A small comic book by David Collier is included with the album.

 Production work

 Doucet has produced all of his solo records and has worked with several other artists as a producer.
-His production credits include Melissa McClelland's albums Stranded in Suburbia (2004), Thumbelina's One Night Stand (2006) and Victoria Day (2009); three albums by NQ Arbuckle, including Hanging the Battle-Scarred Pinata (2002), The Last Supper in a Cheap Town (2005), and XOK (2008); Hoserista (2000) by Captain Tractor; Rose Cousins' 2009 album The Send Off; and Tanya Coghlin's Astral Is Annie.
+His production credits include Melissa McClelland's albums Stranded in Suburbia (2004), Thumbelina's One Night Stand (2006), and Victoria Day (2009); three albums by NQ Arbuckle, including Hanging the Battle-Scarred Pinata (2002), The Last Supper in a Cheap Town (2005), and XOK (2008); Hoserista (2000) by Captain Tractor; Rose Cousins' 2009 album The Send Off; and Tanya Coghlin's Astral Is Annie.
 Doucet also co-produced the first two albums by his band Veal, Hot Loser (1996) and Tilt O'Whirl (1999).

 Session and touring work for other artists

-Doucet has appeared as a guest musician on albums by Sarah McLachlan, Chantal Kreviazuk, Oh Susanna, Veda Hille, Melissa McClelland, Delerium, John Bottomley, Maren Ord, Captain Tractor, Mae Moore, Major Maker and Lindy Vopnfjörd.
+Doucet has appeared as a guest musician on albums by Sarah McLachlan, Chantal Kreviazuk, Oh Susanna, Veda Hille, Melissa McClelland, Delerium, John Bottomley, Maren Ord, Captain Tractor, Mae Moore, Major Maker, and Lindy Vopnfjörd.
 Doucet recorded with Bryan Adams and Kathleen Edwards on a song produced by Colin Cripps in 2009 that had a limited release.
 He also toured the United States and Europe with Blue Rodeo in 2011, replacing Greg Keelor when he was ill.
+In 2026, Doucet filled in for Adams' guitarist Keith Scott while Scott recovered from surgery.